j0rges/data-science/countries_health_spending/readme.md

 ## Data ##

 I collect GDP, population, health expenditure per capita and life expectancy for countries through the world banks api.
-Got the coninent data from [here](https://github.com/dbouquin/IS_608/blob/master/NanosatDB_munging/Countries-Continents.csv).
+Scraped the data about the continent from [world atlas](https://www.worldatlas.com/cntycont.htm).
+However, because the world bank generally works in terms of territories, whilst world atlas works in terms of countries, there is some gaps.